 When you use the European Patent Register, you also have access to a number of useful tools and resources.
 They are also free of charge.

 The Register Alert service allows you to monitor changes to data in the European Patent Register.
 You can monitor up to 1 000 files of your choice and opt to receive an e-mail alert every time a change triggering a Register event occurs to one of your selected files.

 The Federated European Patent Register displays data relating to European patents in the post-grant phase.
 This information is made available by the national offices of the states concerned.

-Patent applications for the same invention are often filed at multiple offices.
-Global Dossier brings together documents from different offices relating to the same invention.
-It provides you with the correspondence between the applicants, or their patent attorney, and the Office (this correspondence is often called the "file wrapper") for Chinese, Japanese, Korean and US patent applications.
-It also offers you automatic machine translations for Chinese, Japanese or Korean documents into English.
+Applicants often file patent applications for the same invention at multiple patent offices.
+Global Dossier brings these documents together in one place, to give you access to the correspondence (or “file wrapper”) between applicants/attorneys and the offices concerned for Canadian, Chinese, European, Japanese, Korean, US and PCT applications.
+It also offers you automatic machine translations of Chinese, Japanese and Korean documents into English.